Annual losses from worldwide fraud on credit, debit and prepaid cards hit $16.3 billion in 2014.

 The move is a big step to prevent fraudulent use of card when physically present, but it will do next to nothing when it comes to online transactions, says Kolahzadeh.
 Consumers must be aware and question their financial institution as to the type of protection offered on their cards, he adds.

 “However, it all starts when consumers become cautious about with whom and why they are sharing their credit-card numbers.
 Most banks now offer SMS services or double authentication for online purchases that is tied to mobile numbers.”

 Most cards also offer some type of insurance, says Kolahzadeh.
 “But the coverage and price must be double-checked with the institution as it differs from bank to bank.

-“From personal experience, you must report your card being missing or stolen or for any transaction that is not recognised immediately.
+“From personal experience, you must report your card being missing or stolen or for any transaction that is not recognized immediately.
 The more time elapses, the harder it will be to convince your bank.